Krill: Human consumption

-Although the total biomass of Antarctic krill may be as abundant as 400 million tonnes, the human impact on this keystone species is growing, with a 39% increase in total fishing yield to 294,000 tonnes over 2010–2014.
+Although the total biomass of Antarctic krill may be as abundant as 400 million tonnes (400000000 tonne), the human impact on this keystone species is growing, with a 39% increase in total fishing yield to 294000 tonne over 2010–2014.
 Major countries involved in krill harvesting are Norway (56% of total catch in 2014), the Republic of Korea (19%), and China (18%).

 Krill is a rich source of protein and omega-3 fatty acids which are under development in the early 21st century as human food, dietary supplements as oil capsules, livestock food, and pet food.
 Krill tastes salty with a somewhat stronger fish flavor than shrimp.
 For mass consumption and commercially prepared products, they must be peeled to remove the inedible exoskeleton.

 Antarctic krill show seasonal metabolic flexibility, storing high levels of lipids during the summer and then relying on these reserves during winter when phytoplankton is limited, and recent aquaculture research has also identified krill meal as a promising sustainable marine lipid source.

 In 2011, the US Food and Drug Administration published a letter of no objection for a manufactured krill oil product to be generally recognized as safe (GRAS) for human consumption.

 Krill (and other planktonic shrimp, notably Acetes spp.) are most widely consumed in Southeast Asia, where it is fermented (with the shells intact) and usually ground finely to make shrimp paste.
 It can be stir-fried and eaten paired with white rice or used to add umami flavors to a wide variety of traditional dishes.
 The liquid from the fermentation process is also harvested as fish sauce.